Healthy Students are Better Students

 Research shows that improved nutrition — starting with breakfast — coupled with increased physical activity may lead to improved academic performance.

-Using MRI scans, researchers have looked into the brains of students and are finding that cognition is impacted by the quality of foods kids eat and by physical activity.
+Using MRI scans, researchers have looked into the brains of students and are finding that cognition is impacted by physical activity.

 Child health is a priority for everyone including parents, educators, school administrators, and the community.
 We can work together to help students succeed in the classroom.
 The bottom line is healthy students are better students.